nccgroup/Sniffle/README.md

 on the GitHub releases tab of this project.
 When using prebuilt firmware, be sure to use the Python code corresponding to the release tag rather than master to avoid compatibility issues with firmware that is behind the master branch.

-Note: it should be possible to compile Sniffle to run on CC1352P Launchpad boards with minimal modifications, but I have not yet tried this.

 ### Installing GCC